bartelsjoshuac/Corduroy/docs/README.md

 ## Mis-user stories
 1. Snowmobilers (non-registered users) should not be able to submit reports.
-2. Groomers must submit a minimum of all field with the conditions being 4+ chars.
+2. Groomers must submit a minimum of all fields with the conditions being 4+ chars.
 3. Admins must not be able to change the date of trail name of the submission when approving.
 4. Only Admins can change the approved attribute